27 Christmas Gifts for 9 Year Old Girls

 DIY Wooden Pinball Machine Building Kit

-Why we like it: She played longer than her Switch allows
+Why I like it: She played longer than her Switch allows

 I bought this hoping for maybe an hour of building entertainment.
 Instead, my daughter stretched assembly across three afternoons, narrating each rubber band placement like she was hosting a maker show.
 The manual's dual-angle diagrams meant she barely needed me.